vmaretto/SistemaMonitoraggioOlioDiRoma/replit.md

   - **Cleanup Logic**: Proper interval cleanup on component unmount to prevent memory leaks
   - **Console Logging**: Each step logged with ✓ checkmark for debugging
   - **User Experience**: Clear visibility of all analysis phases from OCR through final save
+  - **Critical Fix**: Removed erroneous return statement from useCallback that was preventing progress updates
+  - **Memory Management**: useEffect cleanup with refs ensures no memory leaks if user navigates away mid-upload
   - **Architect Review**: Approved - accurate timing, no UX regressions, good placement

 - **October 12, 2025**: ✅ **COMPLETED Major Performance Optimization for Label Verification**